WomenInTechAllies/Hands-On-JavaScript/README.md

 # Hands-On_JavaScript

 ### Thanks so much to Mo Glatz and Momentum Learning for a great session!
-This one was recorded and will be available on our YouTube Channel.
+This one was recorded and will be available on our YouTube Channel here ... https://youtu.be/7A0ghfyWYZw

 Code from the instructional:
 - https://codepen.io/meagabeth-the-reactor/pen/poNBMBj